On the string topology of symmetric spaces of higher rank: Introduction

 \section{Introduction}

 String topology is the study of algebraic structures on the homology or cohomology of the free loop space $\Lambda M$ of a closed manifold $M$.
-The most prominent operation is the \textit{Chas-Sullivan product} which is a product of the form
+The most prominent operation is the \textit{Chas-Sullivan product}, which is a product of the form

 where $n$ is the dimension of the underlying oriented manifold $M$.
 This product was first introduced by Chas and Sullivan in \cite{chas:1999} via geometric intersections of chains in the free loop space.
-The geometric idea of the Chas-Sullivan product is to concatenate loops which share the same basepoint.
-It turns out that the Chas-Sullivan product only depends on the oriented homotopy type of $M$, see \cite{cohen:2008}.
+The geometric idea of the Chas-Sullivan product is to concatenate loops that share the same basepoint.
+It turns out that the Chas-Sullivan product only depends on the oriented homotopy type of $M$, see \cite{cohen:2008}, \cite{crabb2008loop} and \cite{gruher2008generalized}.

 Since the influential paper by Chas and Sullivan \cite{chas:1999} many more string topology operations have been studied.
-In particular we want to mention the operation induced by the $\mathbb{S}^1$-action on the free loop space which together with the Chas-Sullivan product induces the structure of a Batalin-Vilkovisky algebra on the homology of the free loop space, see \cite[Theorem 5.4]{chas:1999}.
+In particular we want to mention the operation induced by the $\mathbb{S}^1$-action on the free loop space, which together with the Chas-Sullivan product induces the structure of a Batalin-Vilkovisky algebra on the homology of the free loop space, see \cite[Theorem 5.4]{chas:1999}.

-In \cite{goresky:2009} Goresky and Hingston introduce the \textit{string topology coproduct} which is a map
+In \cite{goresky:2009} Goresky and Hingston introduce the \textit{string topology coproduct}, which is a map

 Here we consider $M$ as a subset of the free loop space via the identification of $M$ with the trivial loops in $M$.
 The idea for this coproduct goes back to Sullivan, see \cite{sullivan:2004}.
-Geometrically, the coproduct looks for loops with self-intersections and cuts them apart at the basepoint.
+Geometrically, the coproduct looks for loops with self-intersections at the basepoint and cuts them apart at the basepoint.
 In certain situations the string topology coproduct induces a dual product in cohomology, the \textit{Goresky-Hingston product} which takes the form

 Hingston and Wahl further study the string topology coproduct and the Goreky-Hingston product in \cite{hingston:2017}.
-In \cite{naef:2021} Naef shows that the string topology coproduct is not a homotopy invariant in general.
-This is further examined in \cite{naef:2022}.
-However, if the underlying manifold $M$ is simply connected, then the string topology coproduct only depends on the homotopy type of $M$, see \cite{hingston:2019}.
+In \cite{naef2024string} Naef shows that the string topology coproduct is not a homotopy invariant in general, see also \cite{naef:2022}.
+The failure of the coproduct to be homotopy invariant has recently been characterized by several authors, see \cite{naef2024simple}, \cite{kenigsberg2024obstructions} and \cite{hingston:2019}.
+In particular, if the underlying manifold $M$ is simply connected, then the string topology coproduct only depends on the oriented homotopy type of $M$, see.
 There is also a coproduct on the based loop space of the manifold $M$

 which is strongly related to the string topology coproduct.

 From a geometric point of view the homology of the free loop space is very important in the study of closed geodesics in a closed Riemannian manifold $(M,g)$.
 It turns out that the critical points of the energy functional $E\colon \Lambda M\to \mathbb{R}$ given by